myhdl/myhdl/doc/source/manual/intro.rst

   >>> a._nrbits
   5

-Here now 5 bits are necessary to represent the negative value range up to -16.
+Here now 5 bits are necessary to represent the negative value range down to -16.